Active Multi-Object Exploration and Recognition via Tactile Whiskers: Discussion

 \subsection{Broader Applications}

-This work potentially has broad impacts on other spatial exploration applications as well.
-For instance, in telesurgery, autonomous palpation policies have been developed to localize tumors beneath the skin \cite{nichols2015methods}.
-We envision that the tumor searching and contour segmentation can be accomplished by the method proposed in this paper as well.
-When sliding a tactile sensor on the skin surface, a tumor can be localized if a sudden change in the material's stiffness is observed.
-For this, the object searching policy can find the tumor with minimal traveling cost.
-After that, the contour tracing policy can be used to trace its boundary.
-This technique can promisingly improve the task efficiency due to the advantages described in Sec.~\ref{sec:hybrid}.
-Similarly, the same method can be used to approach the problem of finding hazardous objects concealed or buried, and recognizing their categories by the shape of contours without the need of extracting them out \cite{patel2020digger}.
+{\revcolor{red}This work potentially has broad impacts on other spatial exploration applications as well.
+For instance, the same method can be used to approach the problem of finding hazardous objects concealed or buried, and recognizing their categories by the shape of contours without the need of extracting them out \cite{patel2020digger}.

-In addition, the blind grasping problem \cite{wu2019mat} can be approached by the method proposed in this work.
-The object's location, and a rough estimation of its shape can be obtained by our tactile exploration technique.
-Once a sufficient number of features is accumulated, it is possible to detect grasps based on the priors collected, and then lift the objects.
-This enables the robot to be applied to retrieving objects underwater.
-This is a challenging task when using the visual modality due to the water surface reflection, medium refraction, and turbid water conditions.
-We believe that our techniques can solve these challenging problems in an efficient manner.
+While our sensor has not been integrated into manipulation tasks so far, the proposed exploration method could assist in manipulation tasks when vision is not available or effective.
+For instance, a bimanual robot with embedded whiskers on the dominant hand would use the non-dominant hand for blind grasping.
+This allows to search feasible grasps based on contour shape obtained during exploration with the dominant hand.
+Further, this would allow the robot to retrieve objects underwater, which is considered to be a challenging task when using the visual modality alone.} We believe that our techniques can solve these challenging problems in an efficient manner.